 - are subject to a payment card industry merchant services agreement

-While free advice and support about how to prevent a data breach is readily available from the government and companies such as Symantec, businesses need to do more than just improve their cyber security standards.
+While free advice and support about how to prevent a data breach is readily available from the government and companies such as Symantec (external link), businesses need to do more than just improve their cyber security standards.

 They also need to be ready to handle any communications around a breach, which is why the reputation management support included in Hiscox’s cyber and data risks insurance product is an important extra service.

 An organisation that handles a data breach badly can seriously compound the issue through poor communications.